What Happens If You Accidentally Disturb Asbestos?

 Mesothelioma

-The risk depends on many factors:
+The level of risk depends on many factors:

 The type of asbestos-containing material (ACM)